How to Treat & Prevent Bed Sores in Elderly People

 How Are Bed Sores Diagnosed?

-Pressure ulcers are diagnosed by performing a physical exam.
-Your doctor will asses the damage and assign a stage, which will also determine the treatment.
+Bed sores in the elderly are diagnosed by performing a physical exam.
+Your doctor will assess the damage and assign a stage, which will also determine the treatment.
 Additionally, they may perform blood tests and take swabs of the wound.
-They can also perform more tests to discover possible complications.
+More tests can be made to discover possible complications.

 How to Treat Bed Sores in Elderly Patients

-The treatment of bed sores includes relieving pressure on the affected area, controlling pain, caring for the wounds, and fighting infections.
-A broad team of medical experts may be involved in the treatment.
+The treatment of bed sores includes relieving pressure on the affected area, controlling pain, caring for wounds, and fighting infections.
+A broad team of medical experts may be involved in the treatment and pain management of elderly people.
 It can include a family doctor, a doctor or nurse specializing in wound care, and a physical therapist for help in improving mobility.
-Depending on the stage of bed sores, treatment can also call for a dermatologist, neurologist, orthopedic surgeon, or a plastic surgeon.
+Bed sores treatment can also call for a dermatologist, neurologist, orthopedic surgeon, or plastic surgeon.
+All that depends on the stage of the sores.

 So how do you treat bed sores?

-- Reduce pressure: It’s important to find a way to avoid putting pressure on the wound and frequently change positions in the bed, at least every two hours.
-Specially designed cushions may also be used for pressure relief.
+- Reduce pressure: It’s essential to find a way to avoid putting pressure on the wound and frequently change positions in the bed, at least every two hours.
+Specially designed cushions may also be used for pressure sore treatment, contributing to pressure relief.

 - Clean and dress wounds: Wound care depends on the stage, but it has to be cleaned every time before changing bandages.
-A bandage helps healing by keeping the wound moist, creates a barrier against infections, and keeps the surrounding skin dry.
+A bandage helps in bed sore treatment by keeping the wound moist, creating a barrier against infections, and keeping the surrounding skin dry.

 - Remove dead tissue: Infected, damaged, or dead tissue must be removed for the wounds to heal properly.
-This is done by performing debridement (tissue removal), usually by a surgeon capable of using a number of methods.
+This is done by performing debridement (tissue removal), usually by a surgeon capable of using several methods.

-- Control pain: Treating bed sores in the elderly often includes long-term oral and topical pain medication, because pressure ulcers can be very painful.
+- Control pain: Treating bed sores in the elderly often includes long-term oral and topical pain medication because pressure ulcers can be excruciatingly painful.

 - Fight infection: Infected pressure ulcers also have to be treated with local and systemic antibiotics, in addition to regular wound care.